The Professor Ostenfeld Dormitory was built in 1968 and is 200 meters from DTU on the other side of the highway.

 visit each other for some social and fun games.
 At the first Tuesday of every month, each kitchen holds a kitchen meeting.
 Here the

 residents discuss improvements around the kitchen as well as the entire dormitory.

 It can also serve as a warm up for the famous Nakkeost party later in the evening.

 The private foundation Professor Ostenfeld Dormitory was founded on the 13. of October in 1968 on the

 The dormitory was founded with the support of 1.5 million dkk from the Knud Højgaard Foundation,

 with the aim to provide suitable student accommodations for young students,

-College is the third college listed by Polyteknisk Kollegiebyggeselskab (PKB) and is
+The dormitory is the third one built by Polyteknisk Kollegiebyggeselskab (PKB) and is

 now managed by the Polyteknisk Kollegieselskab (PKS).